About PBIDS

 PBIDS 2.0 & One Health

-Expansion to Isiolo to monitor zoonotic diseases and introduction of Environmental Surveillance.
+Expansion to Isiolo strengthens monitoring of zoonotic diseases and environmental surveillance.

 Built on Community Trust

-• Community Advisory Boards We engage local leaders in Asembo, Kibera, and Isiolo to guide strategies.
+• Community Advisory Boards We engage local leaders in Asembo, Kibera, and Isiolo to guide implementation and strengthen trust.

-• Event-Based Surveillance Using the m-dharura app, community volunteers report unusual events in real-time.
+• Event-Based Surveillance Through the m-dharura app, community volunteers can report unusual health events in real time.